jacubero/Resume/Sphinx/source/training.rst

 **Indian Institute of Technology Delhi at Coursera**

-This course is about building 'web-intelligence' applications exploiting big data sources arising social media, mobile devices and sensors, using new big-data platforms based on the 'map-reduce' parallel programming paradigm.
+This course is about building 'web-intelligence' applications exploiting big data sources arising social media, mobile devices, and sensors, using new big-data platforms based on the 'map-reduce' parallel programming paradigm.

 2004-2005: Linux: Administration
 ================================